Media Arts Schools & Colleges

 - In the last quarter of 2015 alone, Americans spent more than $90 billion via digital commerce.
 Plus, between 2014 and 2015, electronic spending on movies, videos, and music grew by 25 percent.
 And digital spending on video games, playing consoles, and related accessories rose by 44 percent.

 Those stats represent only a small fraction of the many positive trends within the media arts sector.
 As technology evolves and people's habits change, new opportunities arise for qualified professionals with all kinds of creative and technical abilities.
-And their skills often overlap and match the needs of multiple industries.
-For example, check out these seven major vocational areas:
+(That's one reason why this field offers such a great range of jobs for autistic people.)

 1. Animators, 3D Modelers, and Multimedia Artists